Lake Shore Drive: Early history

 Lake Shore Drive's origins date back to Potter Palmer, who coerced the city to build the street adjacent to his lakefront property to enhance its value.
 Palmer built his "castle" at 1350 N. Lake Shore Drive in 1882.
 The drive was originally intended for leisurely strolls for the wealthy in their carriages, but as the auto age dawned it took on a different role completely.

+In 1927, the roadway's southern portion from the Chicago River to 57th Street was signed as Leif Ericson Drive after the Norse explorer.
+It was also known as Field Boulevard.

+The road was extended from Belmont Avenue (3200n) north to Foster Avenue (5200n) in 1933.
+Landfill was used for this extension, mostly made of dirt.

 In 1937, the double-decker Link Bridge (officially the Outer Drive Bridge) over the Chicago River opened, along with viaducts over rail yards and other industrial areas connecting to both ends of it.
-The lower level was intended for a railroad connection, but it was never used until LSD was rebuilt in 1986.
+The lower level was intended for a railroad connection.
 At the time the bridge was built, it was the longest and widest bascule bridge in the world.
 The Lake Shore Drive (Outer Drive) and Link Bridge Photograph Album, c1937, documents the bridge's construction.
 The album is held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 North of the river, LSD intersected Ohio Street at grade, and then passed over Grand Avenue and Illinois Street on its way to the bridge South of the river.
 LSD came from the south on its current alignment, but continued straight at the curve north of Monroe Street, rising onto a viaduct.
 It intersected Randolph Street at grade and then continued north above the Illinois Central Railroad's yard.
 At the river, it made a sharp turn to the right, and another sharp turn to the left onto the bridge.
-This reverse curve (actually a pair of 90-degree turns) was known locally as the "S-Curve" or the "S-Turn" and was a bottleneck to drivers for many years until the 1980s reconstruction.

-Lake Shore Drive was extended from Belmont Avenue (3200n) north to Foster Avenue (5200n) in 1933, where it terminated until the 1950s when it was extended — first briefly to Bryn Mawr (5600n) and then in 1957 to its present terminus at Hollywood Avenue (5700n).
-The landfill used for the 1930s extension was mostly dirt, but the 1950s extension included rubble and debris from the destruction of homes razed for the construction of the Congress Expressway (now the Eisenhower Expressway).
-Portions of the drive between Irving Park Road and Foster Avenue still contain the original concrete from the 1930s but have been paved over in 2009.
+Leif Ericson Drive was resigned as Lake Shore Drive in 1946.

+In the 1950s, the road was extended — first briefly to Bryn Mawr (5600n) and then in 1957 to Hollywood Avenue (5700n).
+The road included rubble and debris from the destruction of homes razed for the construction of the Congress Expressway (now the Eisenhower Expressway).

 Prior to the extension to Hollywood, traffic was funneled onto Foster, then north onto Sheridan Road, which still remains a wide 4-lane street to this day, though most traffic doesn't rejoin Sheridan until LSD ends at Hollywood Avenue now.
 Sheridan Road south of Foster narrows to 2 lanes of traffic with street parking on each side as well.